HD60Hz/squad-lab1-store/README.md

 ```

 Now the store can be created as an object.
 Most importantly we encapsulated and protected the store data by hiding it and only allowing the management of the inventory through an API that validates the inputs (raising exception with comprehensive messages) and limits the actions
-By the way, we dont need the factory function ``create_store`` anymore
+By the way, we don't need the factory function ``create_store`` anymore

 Did you notice the use of [type hinting](https://docs.python.org/3/library/typing.html)... it is supported since version 3.5 of python and have been improved up on throught out minor releases (even 3.6 ones).
 It does not add any runtime behavior (mostly) and it is just a hint for type checkers and static code analysers (ex: IDE)...
-Not necessary but recommanded for large project, we will continue using it in our lab
+Not necessary but recommended for large project, we will continue using it in our lab

 Next, we have to adapt our REPL command handlers to use the new store representation.
 While doing this, we are going to refactor the REPL to use the builtin [``Cmd``](https://docs.python.org/3/library/cmd.html) library...
 We reinvented the wheel just to learn !